bjornmeansbear/lectureScripts/WhatIsSGD.md

 Should Sustainable graphic design then carry with it the potential for different, new styles/aesthetics?

-An example: Selecting a font: Is selecting a font that uses minimal ink the best way to select a font?
-Should a font’s appearance matter as much as the energy and material and social ills it saves?
-Would a font that is more condensed and thus uses up less space (saving tons of paper over a print run and exposure to chemicals to the printers) be better?
-Can we combine the these?
-The thinest, most condensed, lightest ink coverage font is the most sustainable?
-This can easily be taken absurd lengths.
-And this line of design problem solving is limited in its ability to exact meaningful change.
-It can be Critical Design, critiquing the status quo.
-And it tackles resultant outcomes from a resource perspective; but doesn’t necessarily embrace “the welfare of all life.”
-Negative effects can be minimized, but is focusing on resource efficiencies enough?
-Making choices around resource use might make “less bad” graphic design, does it make for _sustainable_ graphic design? //////// An Example: Goes with above stuff...
-Sustainability.
-Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 Nature produces no waste; outputs from one system are always inputs for another.
 Our current design and consumer cultures do not operate in this way.